kilojoules-kj/demobox/README.md

 - *uptime(self)*
 This function will read the value that is in 'tag_receive' from receive_restful and calculate the sensor uptime.
 After it gets value from the JSON reponse, it compares value to 200, 200 is the decided sensor threshold for led On or Off, above 200 and led is on, below 200 and led is off.
-First, it determine the start by checking that value is above 200 and self.counter == 0, if it is still 0 then self.sensor_start = time.time() and flip self.counter = 1 to mark that led has started.
+First, it determine the start by checking that value is above 200.
-It then checks for self.counter == 1 and value < 200, once the led is off so value < 200, set self.sensor.end = time.time(), calculate sensor_uptime by sensor_end - sensor_start, POST the uptime to a tag that stores it and flip the counter back to 0.
+If value is above 200, check self.counter == False, set self.sensor_end, calculate self.sensor_uptime, set self.SEC = self.sensor_uptime + self.const_time, calculate self.MIN, calculate self.HR, pass SEC MIN HR into datetime(), POST results from datetime() into tag.
+If not <200, set self.counter = False
+If self.counter is False, set self.sensor_start, flip the self.counter to True, get self.const_time.
 Call as usual
 Usage Example: uptime()

 - *total(self)*
 This function determines the total amount run time since program start and return the amount of time.
 Everytime main program runs a loop, this function is ran and 't_end' is updated.
-Calculate run time by 't_end' - 't_start'.
+Calculate SEC by 't_end' - 'myclass.t_start' + myclass.const_time.
+Calculate MIN by SEC/60.
+Calculate HR by MIN/60
+Call datetime() and pass SEC, MIN, HR
+Write to 'datetime_total' and return SEC.
 Call as usual
 Usage Example: total()

 - *datetime()*
-This function gets current date, time and format into datetime format for graphs then return it.
+This function gets format data into datetime format for graphs then return it.
 It create an array 'datetime', append the time char and date char into the array and joins the char into a string.
-Call as usual
+To call, 3 numerical arguments must be passed.
-Usage Example: datetime()
+Usage Example: datetime(20,20,20)

 ================================================